9elements/angular-testing-workshop/README.md

 ## Book the workshop!

-Do you want to book workshop for your developers?
+Do you want to book the workshop for your developers?
 Contact us: [contact@9elements.com](mailto:contact@9elements.com)

 The workshop language is English or German.
+Remote workshops using videotelephony are possible.

 [Learn more about 9elements.](https://9elements.com)